University of Wisconsin Emergency Medicine Residency

 - Longitudinal training in quality improvement & patient safety

-- Advanced training opportunities with unique "3+1" structure
+- Advanced training opportunities with a unique "3+1" structure

 An amazing place to live and work